Skip to content

 To simplify, here is how to distinguish between CCF, PCF, Life Cycle Analysis (LCA) and Environmental Product Declaration (EPD):

-In today’s world, many companies are leading the charge in these areas by adapting and implementing innovative strategies in decarbonization.
+In today’s world, many companies are leading the charge in these areas by adapting and implementing innovative strategies in decarbonisation.
 Among them are:

 Corporate Carbon Footprint (CCF)

-CCF stems from various sources and activities within an organization which can be categorized into two principal groups: Direct emissions, also referred to as primary footprints or scope 1 under the GHG Protocol, originate from sources that an organization controls or owns.
-Indirect emissions, known as secondary footprints, are further divided into scopes 2 and 3 under the GHG Protocol - these emissions arise from activities indirectly associated with the organization.
+CCF stems from various sources and activities within an organisation which can be categorised into two principal groups: Direct emissions, also referred to as primary footprints or scope 1 under the GHG Protocol, originate from sources that an organisation controls or owns.
+Indirect emissions, known as secondary footprints, are further divided into scopes 2 and 3 under the GHG Protocol - these emissions arise from activities indirectly associated with the organisation.

 Scope 3 emissions occur outside of a company’s direct control, in their value chain.
 Scope 3 carbon emissions represent the majority of the carbon footprint for most companies, in some cases as high as 85% to 95%, says CNBC.
 Collating precise emissions data, especially for Scope 3 spanning an enterprise’s entire supply chain, is a challenging feat.
 The CDP reported that only 41% of businesses have disclosed information on at least one Scope 3 emissions category.